 Customer service agents have a tough job.
-As they’re representing a business or organization, they have to remain professional, courteous and respectful at all times.
-This in itself can prove incredibly hard when a difficult customer is bombarding them with criticism or even abusive language.
+As they’re representing a business or organization, they have to remain professional, courteous and respectful.
+This in itself can prove hard when a difficult customer is bombarding them with criticism or even abusive language.

-On top of this, customer service agents must strive to keep callers satisfied regardless.
+On top of this customer service agents must strive to keep callers satisfied.
 This may mean providing in-depth information, technical guidance or simply providing a sympathetic (yet still impartial) ear during complaints.

-However, it’s vital that agents continue to perform at their very best in the interests of both the customer and the business they’re representing.
-Knowing how to evaluate customer service performance can be difficult — how do you measure your agents’ success in a practical, actionable way?
+However, it’s vital agents continue to perform at their best in the interests of both the customer and the business they’re representing.
+Knowing how to evaluate customer service KPI performance can be difficult — how do you measure your agents’ success in a practical, actionable way?

-60% of customers feel being put on hold for even one minute is too long.
-If customers are left waiting for help too long, they’re unlikely to be happy when an agent finally answers — making the customer service rep’s job just that much harder.
+As many as 60% of customers feel being put on hold for even one minute is too long.
+If customers are left waiting for help, they’re unlikely to be happy when an agent finally answers — making the customer service rep’s job just that much harder.

-Focusing on the way in which agents greet customers is a key part of how to evaluate customer service performance.
+Focusing on how agents greet customers is a key part of how to evaluate customer service representative KPI performance.
 They should speak clearly, introduce the company and themselves, and make the caller feel valued.
-Define a flexible script that can be adapted for various situations so your agents can make it their own.
+Define a flexible script that can adapt for various situations so your agents can make it their own.

 Your agents should have a good working knowledge of products and services.
 If they appear clueless, they’ll create a poor image of the company overall.
-Poor scores in this area demonstrate a need for better training.
-Keeping a Knowledge Base at the tip of your agents’ fingers could also be very helpful in such situations.
+Poor scores in this area show a need for better training.
+Keeping a knowledge base at the tip of your agents’ fingers could also be very helpful in such situations.

 Did the agent take the initiative to solve the problem as expected?
 This is crucial when exploring how to evaluate customer service performance.
 Customers want to have their issues identified, diagnosed and fixed as quickly as possible.

 If one agent can’t solve a problem or knows a colleague is better qualified to do so, they’ll hand the customer over.
-However, if this happens multiple times or the caller is bounced around without anyone knowing how to help, it’s not a good sign.
+However, if this happens multiple times or the caller has bounced around with no one knowing how to help, it’s not a good sign.

-Calls should be answered and problems resolved as fast and efficiently as possible.
+Calls should be answered and problems resolved fast and efficiently.
 The more interactions your agents get through, the more customers they can help.